Blog

 Performance: confirmed outperformance against listed markets

-French Private Equity delivers a net IRR over 10 years of 13.3%, i.e. 2.4 points above the CAC 40 reinvested dividends.
+French Private Equity delivers a net IRR over 10 years of 13.3%, i.e. 2.4 points above the CAC 40 (with reinvested dividends).
 This structural outperformance is explained by the ability of managers to create value through operational support for companies, financial optimization and external growth.

 The dispersion of performances remains significant with the top 25% of managers posting a net IRR of 25.4% compared to -6.2% for the last quarterle.
 These differences highlight the critical importance of selecting managers and their sectoral expertise in creating value.